 IMAGE: The Vincentian Way

 We have seen that Vincent assessed challenges in his efforts to address spiritual and material poverty.
 We can identify how Vincent determined or judged what must be done in the face of human misery.
-His way
+His way is our Vincentian Way.

 …